magedhelmy1/sample_for_paper/paper.md

 The authors have provided an extensive literature review in section 2 of the paper `CapillaryNet: An Automated System to Analyze Microcirculation Videos from Handheld Vital Microscopy` [@helmy:2021].

+# Past and Ongoing Project Using the Software

+The software has been used for the following clinical trials conducted by ODI Medical AS[@odi:2022]:

+- Capillary Detection from patients who recieved support from a Extracorporeal Membrane Oxygenation Machines.
+- Capillary Detection from patients with Acute Heart Diseases.
+- Capillary Detection from diabetic patients.
+- Capillary Detection from Covid19 patients.

 # System Design

 The proposed system contains six main blocks: the algorithms, backend, API, distributed task queue, server, and frontend.